neskweek/LightSaberOS/README.md

 * ~~03: contains a Sith soundfont without extended hum sound files : Sith~~
 Removed to avoid any "copyright violation"(yeah...pfff) even if those are freely distributed elsewhere.
 I don't want to get suited for 2 dimes as we are not making money on this.
-I'll provide a custom soundfont made by myself as a replacement.
+I'll provide a custom soundfont made by myself, or any user's willing to share, as a replacement.
 Be aware it may repel the next release date.
 As a side note something you won't find on sabersmiths forums , since it threaten their soundfont business :
 [How to create  your own lightsaber sounds](https://www.youtube.com/watch?v=Q_6VITJT0-w)
 [Link to freensound library](https://www.freesound.org/search/?q=hum&page=1)